Superfund Sites in Reuse in California

 For more information:

-As of December 2023, EPA had data on one on-site business.
-This business employed 6 people and generated an estimated $427,640 in annual sales revenue.
+As of December 2024, EPA had data on 13 on-site businesses.
+These businesses employed 1,739 people and generated an estimated $881,354,488 in annual sales revenue.
 For additional information click here.

 For more information:

-The Operating Industries, Inc., (OII) Landfill Superfund site is 10 miles east of Los Angeles in Monterey Park, California.
-The Pomona Freeway divides the 190-acre area into two parcels – the 145- acre South Parcel and the 45-acre North Parcel.
-From 1948 to 1984, a landfill was on site.
+The Operating Industries, Inc., Landfill Superfund site is 10 miles east of Los Angeles in Monterey Park, California.
+The Pomona Freeway divides the 190-acre area into two parcels – the 145-acre South Parcel and the 45-acre North Parcel.
+From 1948 to 1984, a landfill was on-site.
 It received residential and commercial refuse, liquid wastes, and various hazardous wastes and materials.
 In the 1980s, EPA took emergency actions to begin stabilizing the site.
-EPA added the site to the National Priorities List (NPL) in 1986.
-Cleanup actions included covering the landfill, controlling landfill gas and managing chemicals in water draining from the landfill. .
+The agency added the site to the National Priorities List in 1986.
+Cleanup actions included covering the landfill, controlling landfill gas and managing chemicals in water draining from the landfill.
 A treatment plant collects landfill liquids for treatment.
 Monitoring and maintenance of the cleanup systems is ongoing.
 Institutional controls restrict groundwater use and limit reuse on the landfill cap.
-From 2002 to 2009, six 70-kilowatt microturbines changed landfill gas into electricity on site.
+From 2002 to 2009, six 70-kilowatt microturbines changed landfill gas into electricity on-site.
 The electricity provided half the energy needed to run the treatment plant, saving the project about $1.75 million over seven years.
 In 2016, the potentially responsible parties worked with the city of Monterey Park and a developer to redevelop the North Parcel for commercial use.
-Restaurants and retail businesses opened on site in 2018.
-More commercial retailers and a solar project are planned.
-In July 2019, EPA Region 9 presented its Excellence in Site Reuse award to the Operating Industries, Inc., Landfill Site Custodial Trust, the city of Monterey Park and M&M Realty Partners.
-The award is given to developers, site owners, responsible parties and other stakeholders demonstrating excellence in working with EPA on the redevelopment of a Superfund sites.
+Restaurants and retail businesses opened on-site in 2018.
+In 2019, EPA’s Region 9 presented its Excellence in Site Reuse Award to the Operating Industries, Inc., Landfill Site Custodial Trust, the city of Monterey Park and M&M Realty Partners.
+The award is given to developers, site owners, responsible parties and other stakeholders demonstrating excellence in working with EPA on the redevelopment of Superfund sites.

 For more information: